python logo

 class MyTableWidget(QWidget)

-We initialize the tab screen by creating a QTabWidget and two QWidgets for tabs.
+The tab screen initialization is achieved by creating a QTabWidget and designating two QWidgets for the tabs:

 self.tabs = QTabWidget()